hellomotocoder/Angular-Flatkart/README_original.md

 # Angular-Flatkart

-An Angular Flats shop system
+An Angular Flats shop system using angular